jeeezyv/Small-Business-API-sales-/README.md

 # API Documentation
-This API provides important analytics to Foton Candle users to assist them in making data-driven decisions.The API also provides a mechanism for the users to be viewed, added, updated, and deleted.
+This API provides operational performance analytics to a small business that it uses to assist them in making data-driven decisions.The API also provides a mechanism for the users to be viewed, added, updated, and deleted.

 **Tables and Endpoints:**
 1. Static tables: